 Inadequate digital solutions:

 Today, communication, collaboration, and work happens online.
-That means the act of managing work as well as the time spent on each task should also take place on a digital solution — one that is built to seamlessly integrate across all systems, and ideally one that enables automation.
+That means the act of managing work, as well as the time spent on each task, should also take place on a digital solution — one that is built to seamlessly integrate across all systems, and ideally one that enables automation (and bonus points for making a beautiful workflow).
 By automating routine tasks, your employees will have more time to spend on complex work (with less stress).

 Getting back to basics: What is time management and why is it important?